stellar-deprecated/solar/docs/css-guide.md

 ## em vs px vs rem
 Whether to use em, px, or rem is a topic that there is no global consensus. px offers simplicity; em offers inheritance; and rem is good for zoom

-That said, there are better ways to work. kelp will follow these conventions
+That said, there are better ways to work. solar will follow these conventions

 ### em
 The `em` unit inherits its size from the font size of the current element.
 If not defined, it will be the inherited font sizes.
 Keep in mind that em will inherit from its parent and thus you must be careful to not have a cascading effect